helgovic/Broadlink-for-Windows/README.md

       --help Get parameterinfo
-      --sendcmd "Your Broadlink device name (e.g. "MyBLDevice")" "Device name" "Button name" --sendmacro "Your Broadlink device name (e.g. "MyBLDevice")" "Macro name"
+      --sendcmd "Your Broadlink device name (e.g. "MyBLDevice")" "Device name" "Button name" --sendmacro "Your Broadlink device name (e.g. "MyBLDevice")" "Macro name" --sendwificmd "Your Broadlink device name (e.g. "Dinnertable light")" "ButtonName"

+Sharing of device codes:

+I have created a cloud database, to share device codes.
+If you want to utilize the shared database from another platform/app, you can send a mail to helgovic@hotmail.dk to get database specifics